1112 16th Street, NW, Suite 600

 Washington, DC, 20036

 Fellow Phyllis Bennis directs the New Internationalism Project at IPS.
 She is also a fellow of the Transnational Institute in Amsterdam.
 She has been a writer, analyst, and activist on Middle East and UN issues for many years.
-In 2001 she helped found and remains on the steering committee of the U.S. Campaign to End Israeli Occupation.
-She works closely with the United for Peace and Justice anti-war coalition, co-chairs the UN-based International Coordinating Network on Palestine, and since 2002 has played an active role in the growing global peace movement.
-She continues to serve as an adviser to several top UN officials on Middle East and UN democratization issues.
+In 2001 she helped found and remains on the advisory board of the U.S. Campaign to End Israeli Occupation.
+She writes and speaks widely across the U.S. and around the world as part of the global peace movement.
+She continues to serve as an informal adviser to several top UN officials on Middle East and UN democratization issues.

 Phyllis Bennis is the author of eight books: